Judge dissolves order stopping execution; inmate due to die tonight at Angola

 A federal judge said the nitrogen hypoxia method of execution relies on inmates taking an active part in their own executions.
 She stopped the execution to let Hoffman claim that other methods would be more humane, but a panel of the 5th U.S. Circuit Court of Appeals in New Orleans overturned her ruling.

-Hoffman was scheduled to die Tuesday night for the 1996 killing of Mary "Molly" Elliot.
+Hoffman is to die for the killing of Mary "Molly" Elliot.
 She was abducted in New Orleans and taken to St. Tammany Parish, where she was raped and then shot execution-style and left in wetlands along the Pearl River.

-Moore told lawyers for the state to say why Hoffman should die Tuesday night, and told executioners they could not kill Hoffman pending the results of the court hearing.

-It is still possible that the inmate will die as scheduled, though his lawyers expressed hope that he would be given time to argue his case that a nitrogen hypoxia execution violates his religious rights under the Constitution.

 More News